UNIVERSE-HPC/course-material/high_performance_computing/hpc_scalability_profiling/02_scalability_profiling.md

 ## Characterising our π Code's Performance

-When we ran our π code in a previous episode, we got some timing results for running our code over an increasing number of cores.
-An example run may look something like:
+In [Common Communication Patterns](high_performance_computing/hpc_mpi/10_communication_patterns), we used MPI's reduction operation to estimate π.
+Running that code over an increasing number of cores gives timing results like these:

 | Cores (n) | Run Time (s) | Result        | Error         | Speedup |
 | --------- | ------------ | ------------- | ------------- | ------- |